Time is a created thing. To say ‘I don’t have time is like saying, ‘I don’t want to. – Lao Tzu

 Don't get me wrong, smartwatches are great.
 I own one and I use them while I am sporting.
-As I grow old, I started approaching everything on a need basis and with all honesty, a smartwatch is an overkill and more of a hassle especially while I am working.
+As I grow old, I started approaching everything on a need basis and with all honesty, a smartwatch is overkill and more of a hassle, especially while I am working.

 - No notifications from connected apps

 - There is no "Oops, I forgot to charge it!" moment

 - Beeps every one hour (Whaaaaat?)

 Many of you reading this article can surely build an argument around "why it is good to wear a smartwatch and how it can help you be better"

 At least, that is what they (consumer electronics companies) want you to believe

 There are 'n' different ways to work and use tools but I am sharing what works for me.